 11 E 55th St, between 5th and Madison

 Northampton is the womb of fine British shoemakers, and it’s where Crockett & Jones has operated out of since 1879, now under the guidance of 4th-generation scion Jonathan Jones.
-Their museum-quality Midtown shop offers phenomenal customer service and education under the guidance of manager Kevin Hill, who’s been at the helm since the shop opened.
-Crockett’s Hand-Grade collection is definitely step up in price from something like Alden, but plenty worth the scratch, especially if you’re looking for something a bit more…well, British.
+Their museum-quality Midtown shop offers phenomenal customer service and education under the guidance of manager Kevin Hill, who’s been at the helm since the shop opened—and they just opened a more modern-designed store in Soho.
+Crockett’s Hand-Grade collection is a step up in price from something like Alden, but plenty worth the scratch, especially if you’re looking for something a bit more…well, British.